GaryAsher/challenge-run-site/_games/celeste.md

 # Use | for multi-line descriptions with bullet points
 # =============================================================================
 general_rules: |
-  - **Video Required:** All submissions must include video proof showing the full run
+  - **Video Required:** All submissions must include video proof showing the full run.
-  - **File Select Required:** Run must start from a fresh file or show file select screen
+  - **File Select Required:** Run must start from a fresh file or show file select screen.
-  - **Timing Method:** IGT (In-Game Time) as shown on the file select screen
+  - **Timing Method:** IGT (In-Game Time) as shown on the file select screen.
   - **No Cheats/Mods:** Gameplay-altering mods are not allowed.
-Visual mods are OK
+Visual mods are OK.

 # =============================================================================
 # STANDARD CHALLENGE TYPES